se-for-sci/se-for-sci.github.io/content/week06/oodesign.md

 is the child class or subclass of A.

 - Provides the concept of "is a" (`isinstance` / `issubclass` in Python).
-- Provides a way to "Realize" or "Implement" a specified interface (ABC or Protocol).
+- Provides a way to "realize" or "implement" a specified interface (ABC or Protocol).

 For example, in `content/week06/geom_example/geometry/classic.py`, `Shape` is a